Exploration, critical thinking and discovery are at the core of the academic experience.

 Degrees, Majors and Programs

-Through our seven schools, we provide you with opportunities for in-depth study in a range of subjects and collaboration across disciplines.
+Through our eight schools, we provide you with opportunities for in-depth study in a range of subjects and collaboration across disciplines.
 We offer more than 90 fields of study and 1,500 courses.
 With our interdisciplinary approach, you will be able to fully explore your interests and follow your passions.

 Fields of Study